Symplectic Quantization: numerical results for the Feynman propagator on a 1+1 lattice and the theoretical relation with Quantum Field Theory: Symplectic Quantization: from dynamics to ensemble averages

-The last equation can be rewritten for a discretized $d$-dimensional space-time lattice with lattice spacing $a$, as for instance is the case for the numerical simulations which we are going to discuss here:
+Eq.~\eqref{eq:corr-momenta-real} for the expectation value of momenta can be rewritten for a discretized $d$-dimensional space-time lattice with lattice spacing $a$, as is the case for the numerical simulations discussed below, as follows:

 where $\delta_{ij}$ is the Kronecker delta.
 By Fourier transforming Eq.~\eqref{eq:corr-momenta-real} it is then straightforward to get

 so that in Fourier space the ``kinetic'' contribution coming from each degree of freedom to the total action amounts to $\hbar/2$.
 The relation in Eq.~\eqref{eq:corr-momenta-Four} can be also applied to the discretized momenta usually considered for a numerical simulation on the lattice: